Georgia Commercial Tenant CAM Rights [2026 Guide]

 | Lease-defined dispute windows | Enforced as contractual conditions |

 No. Georgia has no statute equivalent to California's SB 1103 or any commercial tenant bill of rights.
-CAM disputes are governed entirely by contract law and the terms of the lease.
-The six-year SOL under O.C.G.A. § 9-3-24 is the primary legal framework applicable to written contract claims, and your commercial lease falls within it.
+CAM disputes are governed entirely by contract law and the specific lease terms.
+The six-year SOL under O.C.G.A. § 9-3-24 is the primary legal framework available to written contract claimants.

-Generally, no. Georgia courts treat lease-defined dispute windows as enforceable contractual conditions.
-If your lease requires you to object within 90 days of receiving the annual reconciliation and you miss that window, you may be barred from disputing that year's charges even if the statutory period is still open.
-There are narrow equitable exceptions, such as fraud or active concealment by the landlord, but these are rarely successful in commercial contexts.
-The safest approach is to treat the lease-defined window as your operative deadline, not the statutory SOL.
+Georgia courts treat lease-defined dispute windows as enforceable contractual conditions.
+Missing a 90-day window may bar you from disputing that year's charges even if the six-year statutory period is still open.
+Narrow equitable exceptions exist for fraud or active concealment, but these rarely succeed in commercial contexts.